-Everyday I use a series of tools and equipment that make my life easier.
+Everyday I use a series of tools that make my life easier.
 These tool change and morph each year.
-This is my list of recommended tools that I use every single day.
+This is my most up-to-date list of recommended tools and equipment.

-Inspired by UsesThis.com/ - A collection of nerdy interviews asking people from all walks of life what they use to get the job done.
+Inspired by UsesThis.com - A collection of interviews asking people from all walks of life, what they use to get the job done.

 Who are you, and what do you do?